 However, because of the way the UAA functions, the game serves as a deconstruction of the "work your way up to the big bad" plot.
 Travis' target is rank 1 in the UAA, so Travis has to slaughter a whole bunch of people to face him, almost all of them of them people he's never even met.
-By the time he can actually face his target, he's grown disgusted by all the kiling and swears vengence not just for his dead freind, but for all the people he's had to kill, vowing to bring down the ranked assassination scene and stop the mindless bloodshed.
+By the time he can actually face his target, he's grown disgusted by all the killing and swears vengeance not just for his dead friend, but for all the people he's had to kill, vowing to bring down the ranked assassination scene and stop the mindless bloodshed.

-Prototype: To quote Alex Mercer: "NOTHING CAN PROTECT YOU FROM ME!
+[PROTOTYPE]: To quote Alex Mercer: "NOTHING CAN PROTECT YOU FROM ME!
 NOT MEN!
 NOT WEAPONS!
 NOT ARMOR!".
 And the guy about to get consumed?
 Was a jerkass, but definitely not at the top of Alex's hit list.

 Quintessence - The Blighted Venom: Reivier Wirt goes on a killing rampage after his wife supposedly dies.
 Complete with Hidden Eyes.

-The Reconstruction: Dehl goes on one in chapter 6 after having a Freak Out! that causes his personality to invert.
+The Reconstruction: Dehl goes on one in chapter 6 after having a Freak Out that causes his personality to invert.
 This temporary personality change makes some of his skill descriptions read almost like black comedy.